mohitjain/mohitjain/_posts/2012-12-21-8-collections-in-backbone-js-learning-backbone-js.md

 ## Defining a collection

-Now from above code if we want to create a new person and add that model in view that it will become messy and it will go so much messy if we have to define some 10 people records.
-Thanks to backbone that we have collections in backbone js.
+Now from above code if we want to create a new person and add that model in view that it will become messy and it will go so much messy if we have to define some ten people records.
+Thanks to the backbone that we have collections in backbone js.
 So here is how we define collections in backbone js.

 {% highlight javascript %}
 // A List of People
 var PeopleCollection = Backbone.Collection.extend({
     model: Person
 });

 {% endhighlight %}

 ## Setting up the defaults

-So we tell collection that what kind of objects we are dealing with by specifying model attribute.
-In this case we have PeopleCollection so we have Person defined there.
-So lets see how to can use it.
+So we tell collection that what kind of objects we are dealing with by specifying the model attribute.
+In this case, we have PeopleCollection, so we have Person defined there.
+So let's see how to can use it.
 So we have:

 {% highlight javascript %}

 // Person Model
 var Person = Backbone.Model.extend({
     defaults: {
         name: 'Guest User',
         age: 30,
         occupation: 'worker'
     }
 });

 // A List of People
 var PeopleCollection = Backbone.Collection.extend({
     model: Person
 });

 // The View for a Person
 var PersonView = Backbone.View.extend({
     tagName: 'li',

     template: _.template( $('#personTemplate').html()),

     initialize: function(){
         this.render();
     },

     render: function(){
         this.$el.html( this.template(this.model.toJSON()));
     }
 });

 {% endhighlight %}